-If you use Apple devices, your iCloud account is one of your most important repositories of your personal data.
+If you use Apple devices, your iCloud account is one of the most important repositories of your personal data.
 You don’t have to use iCloud, of course; you may use Google services for your calendar and photos, or Microsoft for email and online storage.
 But most Apple users store data in an iCloud account, and if you get locked out of that account, you may need a way to access your data.

 Also, in the event of your death, you may want to ensure that your spouse, partner, or children can access your photos, emails, and other data.

-In this article, I’ll explain how to nominate contacts to help you recover your iCloud account, if you get locked out, and how to access your account in the event of your death.
+In this article, I’ll explain how to nominate contacts to help you recover your iCloud account if you get locked out, and how to access your account in the event of your death.

 How to set up a recovery contact